Priyamjain1105/Cpp-Programming/Object oriented programming/readme.md

 5. C doesnt have function and operator overloading, C++ supports both of them
 6. C does'nt have exceptional handeling, C++ has it.

+## Virtual Function and Runtime Polymorphism
+**Virtual Function:** virtual keyword is used in a base class to indicate that a function is meant to be overridden in derived classes

+**Runtime Polymorphism/dynamic polymorphism:** used with virtual function, allows function to behave differently based on the object that invokes it.

 ## Inline Function
 it is a request not command, code is inserted to the line where it is called.
 ```